mychan24/git_github_workshop/README.md

 Access the eBook version of the workshop here: https://gitbookdown.site

-Materials for this workshop was heavily borrowed [Software Carpentry's course](from https://swcarpentry.github.io/git-novice/).
+Some materials for this workshop was borrowed [Software Carpentry's course](https://swcarpentry.github.io/git-novice/).
 Check them out and many other tutorials they offer.